 Is it now safe to commence with your wedding ceremony?

 Social distancing is mostly a thing of the past, Omicron appears to be less severe than previous variants, and mask regulations have been lifted in most U.S. areas.
-Even more recently, the CDC lifted the quarantine statute following virus exposure, unless there’s a positive test.
+Even more recently, the CDC lifted the quarantine statute following virus exposure, unless there’s a positive COVID test.

 Unfortunately, though, when it comes to the pandemic nothing is certain.
 Some experts predict a new surge coming this winter, and fresh data about the severity of “long” COVID, taking nearly four million people out of the workforce indefinitely, prompted the National Health Institute to begin clinical trials for potential targeted treatments.